Integrability and Chaos in Figure Skating: Set-up of coordinates, variables and equations of motion

-so the velocity is only directed along the skate and $v(t)$ is the speed of the skate at a given point.
-Note that \eqref{Y_expression} does not mean that the skate is moving in a straight line, since $\mathbf{E}_1$ is turning around in the spatial frame.
+Thus, the velocity is only directed along the skate and $v(t)$ is the speed of the skate at a given point.
+Note that this condition does not mean that the skate is moving in a straight line, since $\mathbf{E}_1$ is rotating when viewed from the spatial frame.

+While the methods used to derive the equations \eqref{eqs_of_motion} are well-established, these equations, as far as we are aware, are new and have not been derived in the literature before.
+However, the most interesting part of the problem is not the equations themselves, but the surprising integrability and rich chaotic behavior exhibited by the solutions to these equations, which will be the focus of the remainder of this paper.
+As it turns out, the integrability vs chaotic behavior is dependent only on the parameters of the skater, and not on the initial conditions.

+We shall also briefly remark here that the steady states of \eqref{eqs_of_motion}, when they exist, are given by circular or straight motion with the constant angular and linear velocities.
+These steady states are, in our opinion, not particularly interesting compared to the dynamics of the system, and we skip it for the sake of brevity.
+We shall thus focus on the fully nonlinear dynamics for the remainder of the paper.
+As it turns out, for further analytical and numerical progress it is useful to express the equations of motion \eqref{eqs_of_motion} in an interesting basis described below.